 - the matter complained about is more than 12 months old

 - you have not yet complained to the department, or

 - we are unlikely to obtain a better outcome for you.

 The Office will tell you the outcome of our assessment of your complaint.
 You will receive an explanation of the investigation process and what to do if you disagree with our decision.

 Click here for more information about making a complaint to our Office.

 Inspect immigration detention facilities

-Since 2004 the Office has visited immigration detention facilities as part of our function as the Immigration Ombudsman.
-We will continue to oversee immigration detention as part of our role as the Commonwealth National Preventive Mechanism (NPM) under the Optional Protocol to the Convention against Torture (OPCAT).
+Since 2004 the Office has visited immigration detention facilities as part of its function as the Immigration Ombudsman.
+We continue to oversee immigration detention as part of our role as the Commonwealth National Preventive Mechanism (NPM) under the Optional Protocol to the Convention against Torture (OPCAT).